Categories

 Ham Satellite news Telemetry

-• 2 x 13 el LFA X-Yagi (InnovAntenna) switched between HOR and VER polarisation
+• 2 x 13 el LFA X-Yagi (InnovAntenna) on at horizontal polarisation during this pass

 • AlfaSpid RAS az/el rotor